Simplicity buried in Abstractions

 But as we scale up, the complexity shifts.
 We stop worrying about just matrix dimensions and start worrying about the ‘alphabet soup’ of N-D parallelism (DP, TP, SP, CP, EP).

-Here is the irony: The core ideas behind these parallelisms are actually fundamentally easy.
-Conceptually, we are just decomposing a global tensor op to local tensor compute with comm collectives.
 But in practice, this simplicity gets buried under layers of dense abstractions and “spaghetti” implementations in production codebases.

 I created the diagrams below to cut through that noise.
 I want to restore that intuition by visually mapping the dance between Compute and Collectives.
 The goal is to show exactly how the compute is sharded and when the synchronization happens: stripping away the implementation complexity to reveal the simple logic underneath.